ploneintranet/ploneintranet/docs/development/frontend/translations.rst

 - Start from the top of the sentence translation list.
 - Open the glossary view in another tab.

-.. tipp:: To just search for existing terms in the glossary or "translationmemory" (TM in translators jargon) use the **CONCORDANCE SEARCH** button in the translation view at the top.
+.. note:: To just search for existing terms in the glossary or "translationmemory" (TM in translators jargon) use the **CONCORDANCE SEARCH** button in the translation view at the top.
 It opens an overlay view at the bottom of the page.

-.. tipp:: there is a list of **Keyboard Shortcuts** under the **gear-wheel icon**.
+.. note:: there is a list of **Keyboard Shortcuts** under the **gear-wheel icon**.

 Adding terms to the glossary